 • Khiron Peru S.A. intends to import the whole cannabis plant extract from Khiron Colombia and has entered into an exclusive 2-year agreement with Farmacia Universal S.A.C. of Peru, a leading pharmacy chain and manufacturing laboratory based in Lima, to manufacture and distribute Khiron-branded medical cannabis products in Peru.
-On March 13, 2020, the Company obtained the import license from DIGEMID which allows the Company to import and commercialize medical cannabis derivatives.
-Farmacia Universal S.A.C. has received the requisite Good Storage Practices certification but still requires authorization for commercialization from DIGEMID.
-Once this final authorization is received and high-THC import quotas are received from the Peruvian authorities the Company expects to begin sales of medical cannabis in Peru.
+All necessary licenses and authorizations allowing full spectrum, high-CBD medical cannabis products to be exported from Colombia for import and commercialization in Peru are in place with first prescriptions anticipated in Q3 2020.
+The Company anticipates fulfilling all necessary requirements to commercialize high-THC medical cannabis products in Peru during Q4 2020.